chingu-voyages/v43-tier1-team-09/docs/README.md

 ### The project

-In Voyage 43, all Tier 1 teams are required to create a Mad Libs word game, following the Agile Methodology.
+We were required to create a Mad Libs word game, following the Agile Methodology.
 Mad Libs consists of one player prompting a list of words to substitute for blanks in a story before reading aloud.

 Users should be able to: